AdamWhittingham/vim-adcode-theme/README.md

 To make changes:

-1. Edit `adCode.palette`
+1. Run `make dev` to begin watching for changes
-2. Generate the vim config using `palette adCode.palette > ~/.vim/colors/adCode.vim`
+2. Edit `adCode.palette`
-3. Load up Vim and try it out!
+3. Reload the colorscheme in Vim to try out your changes.